wallingTACC/zika-hackathon/README.md

 Mosquito Occurrence Dataset - http://www.gbif.org/dataset/88e38292-f762-11e1-a439-00145eb45e9a - Walter Reed Biosystematics Unit, Smithsonian Institution

+## How to contribute
+Follow the [how to contribute](CONTRIBUTE.md) guide to contribute to the Zika Hackathon repo from your fork or local git clone.

+## License
+Any new content, data or information that is not subject to a prior license is provided under the Apache Software License 2.0.
+See the file [LICENSE](LICENSE) for more information.

 # Compute Resources

 We have created an allocation on TACC's Wrangler data system(https://www.tacc.utexas.edu/systems/wrangler).
 Wrangler includes 500TB of high speed flash storage attached to 96 24-core, 128GB RAM compute nodes.
 Optimized versions of popular data anatlytic tools are pre-installed, including R, Python and Hadoop.